10 Facts You Should Know about PLC I/O Modules

 1. Definition and Function

 PLC I/O modules are crucial for enabling the PLC to interact with its environment.
 They are responsible for collecting data from sensors and sending commands to actuators, allowing the PLC to monitor and control processes.
-Simply put, without I/O modules, a PLC would be an isolated unit with no way to communicate with external devices.
+In essence, without I/O modules, a PLC would be an isolated unit with no communication with external devices.

 2. Types of I/O Modules